zhang-zengjie/ram-ruts/README.md

 # Risk-Aware Stochastic MPC for Run-Time Specifications in Signal Temporal Logic (RAM-RuTS)

-A Python library used to perform Model Predictive Control (MPC) for a single stochastic agent with run-time Signal Temporal Logic specifications.
+A Python library used to perform Model Predictive Control (MPC) for a stochastic linear system with runtime Signal Temporal Logic specifications.

 ## Quick Information

-This library is used to facilitate the capability of robotic systems to execute dynamically assigned tasks with strict risk limitation.
+This library is used to facilitate the capability of robotic systems to execute dynamically assigned tasks with strict risk limitations.

 ### Scenario

-This library considers an essential case handing scenario as follows, where a robot is required to:
+This library considers an essential case handling scenario as follows, where a robot is required to:

 - Start from `HOME`;
 - Reach a `TARGET` on request;
 - Reach the `CHARGER` on request;
 - Visit `HOME` sufficiently often on request;
-- Stay inside the work space.
+- Stay inside the workspace.

 `On request` means that the corresponding tasks are dynamically assigned without prior notice.
-The robot is required to accomplish these dynamically assigned tasks with a strict safety guarantee in a probability sense.
+The robot is required to accomplish these dynamically assigned tasks with a strict safety guarantee in a probabilistic sense.

 [![MIT license](map.svg)](CASE)